Back to Blog

 A good roadmap is boring

-It reads like: “Weekly report generation: baseline 5h/week, target 30m/week, owner Finance Ops, shipped by March 1.”
+It reads like: “Weekly report generation: baseline 5h/week, target to validate, owner Finance Ops, proof decision by March 1.”

 A 2-week plan that works